cog1to/react-native-mpd/README.md

 To specify iOS simulator to run on, add something like `--simulator "iPhone 8 Plus"`, replacing the quoted string with whatever simulator you want.

 To specify Android device/simulator, add `--deviceId emulator-5554`, replacing the ID with your device or emulator ID.
 List of all connected devices can be found by running `adb devices`.
-For connecting to the MPD on emulator, use `10.0.2.2` for the host.
+For connecting to the locally run MPD on emulator, use `10.0.2.2` for the host value.

 ## Building release apps

 ### iOS
-Open `ios/Yamd.workspace` with Xcode, select `any device` as a target, and then `Product->Archive` from the top menu.
+Open `ios/Yamd.workspace` with Xcode, select `Any device` as a target, and then `Product->Archive` from the top menu.

 ### Android
-// TODO
+Open `android` project folder in Android Studio and select `Build -> Generate Signed Build APK`.